 All requests for the establishment of an institutional trust fund must be documented.
 Refer to Policy 10.1 on Gift receipting and Reporting, in the subsection entitled “Establishing New Funds,” for information on establishment of an institutional trust fund to receive unrestricted and restricted gifts to the University.
-For institutional trust funds not funded by gifts, the department requesting the fund to be established must prepare form FIN-04, Request for Institutional Trust Fund, and submit it to the Office of Accounting Services, 270 Mossman Building, with the documentation attached.
+For institutional trust funds not funded by gifts, the department requesting the fund to be established must prepare form FIN-04, Request for Institutional Trust Fund, and submit it to the Office of the Controller, 821 Boyd Street, with the documentation attached.
 A detailed and comprehensive description of the activities, programs, and/or operations to be supported by the fund must be provided on the form.
 Also, any specific restrictions, terms, or conditions for the use of monies deposited to this fund must be indicated on the FIN-04 form.
 Additionally, photocopies of correspondence, agreements, award letters and other relevant documentation must be attached.
 Refer to Procedure Number 5 for a sample of form FIN-04.

 Each request to establish a fund must be approved by the University Controller.
-After approval, a fund number is established and the requesting department/individual(s) is notified by email from the Office of Accounting Services.
+After approval, a fund number is established and the requesting department/individual(s) is notified by email from the Office of the Controller.
 Please allow a minimum of 10 business days for funds to be established.

 The administration of The University of North Carolina at Greensboro, being mindful of its responsibilities to manage funds from all sources which are entrusted to it for carrying out its programs and activities, deems it advisable to promulgate written policies, guidelines, and procedures for the prudent expenditure of those funds.
 Such policies assist the University in meeting its obligations of public accountability and responsibility to the State of North Carolina and to other constituencies which have made those funds available.
 Our responsibility is to facilitate the support of quality programs while ensuring that resources for those programs are spent legally and wisely.
 The State Auditor, and other relevant agencies, have insisted upon certain standards.